 There’s never a dull moment in the Big Apple.
 Yet, if you don’t know where to look for things to do in NYC, you can easily find yourself on the sidelines missing out.
-Whether you’re a New Yorker making plans for the weekend or a visitor putting together an itinerary, tap into resources that will help you uncover more of the city.
+Whether you’re a New Yorker making plans for the weekend or a visitor putting together a 48-hour New York City itinerary, tap into resources that will help you uncover more of the city.

 From weekly publications to adventurous NYC blogs, here are 11 insightful resources for spotting exciting things to do in NYC.

 Where To Find Things To Do In NYC

 Experience the best of New York City with inspiration from Time Out New York Magazine.
 Time Out New York is a high-quality magazine that shares the latest movies, theater shows, art exhibitions, restaurants, bars and more.

 This magazine is perfect for street-savvy locals and newcomers who want to discover more of the local scene in New York City.

 Made free as of April 2015, Time Out New York distributes magazine copies every Wednesday.
 Pick up your free copy from 6 a.m. to 10 a.m. and 3 p.m. to 7 p.m. at any of the 150 locations in Manhattan (Grand Central Station), Brooklyn (Brooklyn Public Library) and Queens (Queens Botanical Garden).

 amNewYork is a free non-traditional daily newspaper that targets young professional with a busy lifestyle.
 It reports on topics that matter.
 Articles are straightforward and easy to read. amNewYork also runs a weekly column of things to do in New York City.